ropensci/roweb3/content/blog/2026-04-13-reviser/index.md

 ## A compact example with GDP vintages

 The package ships with a GDP example dataset in long vintage format.
-Suppose we want to focus on U.S. GDP growth, visualize how estimates moved during the financial crisis, and then ask whether early releases were systematically biased relative to a later benchmark.
+Suppose we want to focus on U.S. GDP growth, visualize how estimates moved during the 2008-09 global financial crisis, and then ask whether early releases were systematically biased relative to a later benchmark.

 ```r
 library(reviser)